On a two-phase Serrin-type problem and its numerical computation: Gradient descent method with volume constraint

 In this section, we describe the numerical algorithm for the outer problem (Problem 2).
-This algorithm is based on the Newton method with the shape derivative of the Kohn--Vogelius functional \eqref{def kv} as mentioned before and augmented Lagrangian.
+This algorithm is based on a gradient descent method using the shape derivative of the Kohn--Vogelius functional \eqref{def kv}, as mentioned above, and coupled with an augmented Lagrangian for the volume constraint.